‘I Hate My Fetish’ – Understanding Self-Hatred

 You can start by applying healthy boundaries and developing a more accurate understanding of fetishes.

 Over the course of your life, your fetish may naturally change as your sexual tastes move on to something else.
 Or you could learn how to speed up the process, and that’s what this site is for.

 This is not easy.
-Which is why I have an email list and lots more on there, for people with a cuckold fetish.
+Which is why I have a self help course and lots more for people with a cuckold fetish.
 This takes work, and effort.